A complete guide to commercial property value in 2025

 Gain sustainability credentials

+Choose a BREEAM certificate based on the life-cycle of your building (e.g. BREEAM New Construction or BREEAM Refurbishment and Fit-Out) before entering the assessment stage.
 For some time it was thought that sustainable office fit-outs were too costly.
 However, it’s becoming increasingly apparent that sustainability is not only admirable but profitable.
-Property agent Knight Frank devised a unique price model to calculate how much sustainability credentials can improve property value.
-They found that buildings in central London that attained a BREEAM rating of ‘Excellent’ or ‘Outstanding’ led to a 13% premium on rents and 10.5% on sale prices.
+CIM found that buildings in the UK that attained a BREEAM rating led to a 8-12% increase in value than a standard building.

 Chat with Charlie